PbVrCt/dotfiles/README.md

 ## Requirements

 - 1 spare laptop that is not apple.
- (Apple not covered: I don't use their devices, and the setup for them has differences.)
+(Apple setup differs, and I don't use their devices.)
 - 1 usb.
 - (Optional) Openrouter api key for aichat.
 - (Optional) Claude pro subscription for claude-code.